moghoneim-code/flutter_ecommerce_insights/README.md

 - **Maintainability:** Abstracting responsive logic into widgets like `ResponsiveCard` ensures the code is modular and easy to update.
 - **Reusability:** Common responsive components can be reused across the application, reducing duplication.
 - **Future-proofing:** By detecting screen sizes dynamically, the app can easily adapt to new devices or form factors.
+- **Please Note :**  the feature [graph] doesn't have a data layer as there is no data to be fetched from the server, because i passed the data as a list of objects in the screen itself.
+- **You Will find** the [Order.dart] model in the shared folder , as it is used in the different screens.

 ---